STUDY

 Attitude

-Attitude is an important concept in psychology because it is a predictor of behavior of an individual.
-For instance, the people having a positive attitude to living in rural areas will prefer to live in rural areas with a natural and pollution-free environment.
+Attitude is a key concept in psychology as it serves as a predictor of human behavior.
+For instance, individuals with a positive attitude toward living in rural areas (villages) are more likely to prefer residing in rural areas due to their natural and pollution-free environment.

-Attitudes are embedded in an individual’s personality.
-The main sources of attitude formation are personal experience with things, the influence of family, teachers, peers, electronic and print media and so on.
+Attitudes are deeply embedded within an individual’s personality.
+The primary sources of attitude formation include personal experiences, family influence, teachers, peers, as well as electronic and print media, and so on.

 COMPONENTS OF ATTITUDE

-An attitude is a complex psychological construct that comprises the following three components:
+An attitude is a complex psychological construct that consists of the following three components:

 1. Cognitive